Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

   -  ``pytest.mark.classplot``
       These tests allow the production of a figure after all tests in a class have been run.
       Without this mark figures are shown and closed after every test.
-      Useful for visual comparison of similar paramterisations of a test.
+      Useful for visual comparison of similar parameterisations of a test.

 ## Releases and Packaging